Cart 0

 IMG_8592.jpg

-talking about race doesn’t have to be so scary.
+Talking about race doesn’t have to be so scary.

 “WHAT CAN I DO TO HELP?”

-This is a question that many seemingly well-intentioned White people ask people of color.
+This is a question that many seemingly well-intentioned white people ask people of color.

 Yet, it places the responsibility to educate on their peers, friends, colleagues, and even strangers, rather than themselves.
 If you've ever asked or been asked "What can I do to help combat racism?" then Dear White Women: Let's Get (Un)comfortable Talking About Racism is the answer you're looking for.